splynx/docs/files/en/networking/authentication_admins_radius/admin_login_to_cisco/admin_login_to_cisco.md

 aaa authentication login SPLYNX group radius local aaa authorization exec SPLYNX group radius local
 ```
-where `SPLYNX` - the client list with all users which use RADIUS to connect will be included to this list.
+Where `SPLYNX` - the client list with all users which use RADIUS to connect will be included to this list.

 To **define a RADIUS server**: